Winter Travel in Norway

 We took the Romsdalsgondolen to the top of Mt Nesaksla to look over the city and fjord.
 It was also so cold up here but that didn’t stop Dani and I from taking all the photos!
 The view was my favorite of the entire trip to Norway.
 There is also a restaurant up here and we had to get more hot cocoa to warm up.
 The restaurant has floor to ceiling walls that overlook all the mountains.

 We ended our trip by resting up in Ålesund and hanging out.
 I then flew back to Oslo and that’s when I met up with my friend, Josie and we did the tour of Oslo.
 Josie and I walked to the train station together (again from the Anker Hotel) and parted ways.
-She flew out of Oslo Airport, and I had to travel back to TORP.
+She flew out of Oslo Airport, and I traveled back to TORP.

 I took the bus from Oslo to TORP and waited at the shuttle bus pickup to the TORP airport.
 I road this bus when I first arrived and it drives you about 2 miles to the train stop.
 What I didn’t know was that I flew out on a Sunday, and they only have rides later in the day.
-So, once we got dropped off and waited 20 minutes and still no bus arrived, I looked at the schedule and saw that one would not come in time for my plane.
-I then started walking to the airport.
-It really wouldn’t be a huge deal to have to walk two miles, but I wasted time and had a 50lb suitcase as well as a 15lb backpack on my back.
-The road I had to hike up was all uphill to the airport, and I guess I should just add that I was a little hungover from Josie and I’s last night in Oslo together.
+So, once I got dropped off in the morning no bus arrived, I looked at the schedule and saw that one would not come in time for my plane.
+I then started running to the airport.
+It really wouldn’t be a huge deal to have to walk two miles, but I wasted time and had a 50lb suitcase as well as a 15lb backpack on my back (and needed to take a covid test before flying!)
+The road I had to hike up was all uphill to the airport, so plan accordingly!
+I got in a good workout to say the least haha!

 There is also a chance of seeing the Northern Lights in all of the cities listed, but I unfortunately did not see them this time.
 Let me know if you have any more questions about visiting Norway in the comments, and follow my Instagram to see more photos, and the story highlight of all these adventures!